Traeger roasted turkey breast is an easy way to cook a delicious, well seasoned turkey breast on the smoker/grill, without heating up the kitchen!

 Once the turkey breast has “rested”, it is ready to slice and eat!
 The turkey breast is juicy, and full of flavor, thanks in part to the dry rub spices, and the long smoking time!
 We LOVE having perfectly cooked slices of roasted turkey breast for quick dinners and sandwiches.
 It tastes so good!
 I froze half of the turkey breast to save for another time, too!

 Hope you enjoy this recipe for Traeger roasted turkey breast.
 It’s awesome to be able to smoke a turkey breast and then have it around for easy dinners or a great tasting turkey sandwich throughout the week!
+If you are considering cooking an entire turkey on a pellet grill or smoker, be sure to check out my delicious recipe for Smoked Whole Turkey!
 Have a GREAT day!

 Looking For More TRAEGER Recipes?